RSC Open Stages partner theatres include:

 The Lyric Theatre, Belfast

 Northern Ireland's only full-time producing theatre is an integral part of its community and has been for the last 50 years.
-It makes a unique and vital contribution to Northern Ireland's cultural life and aims to produce high-quality professional theatre that is alive to the complex cultural experience and diverse traditions of our community.
+It makes a unique and vital contribution to Northern Ireland's cultural life and aims to produce high-quality professional theatre that is alive to the complex cultural experience and diverse traditions of the community.

 Nuffield Theatre, Southampton